kubabuda/ecat_servo/docs/001-intro.md

 - Recently, AX58100 from ASIX arrived on the marked.
 It is licensed ET1100 derivative with improvements.
 It supports additional IO options: SPI master, Step-Dir controller, 3 phase PWM generator, encoder interface.
 Its SPI PDI supports higher clock speeds, IO lines are usually 5V tolerant, and chip includes builtin Ethernet PHYs.
 This chip is not available through western retailers.
 - Finally, ASIX revealed AX58200: Cortex M4 based probably on Nuvoton M481W, with builtin ESC (and Ethernet PHYs).
 Chip is not offered by western retailers.
 On paper it looks like best choice for greenfield designs, but again this project aims not to be greenfield design.

-We will start with cheap, simple to use ESC from known brand, that is Microchip LAN9252, and we will see how it fares
+We will start with cheap, simple to use ESC from known well brand that is available from typical vendors.
+That is Microchip LAN9252, and we will see how it fares

 ### Adapter board